BasedHardware/omi/docs/_developer/plugins/Integrations.md

 ---
+title: Integrations
 layout: default
-title: Community Plugins
+parent: Plugins
-nav_order: 1
+nav_order: 3
 ---

-# Community Plugins

-Community Plugins allow modification of prompts that process audio transcriptions into structured data for a multitude of use cases.

-## Contribution Process

-To add your plugin to the community list, create a pull request on the [community-plugins.json](https://github.com/BasedHardware/Friend/blob/main/community-plugins.json) file on GitHub, appending your plugin at the end.

-# Building Integration Plugins for Our App
+# Building Integrations Plugins

-This guide explains how to create and integrate plugins for our app.
-There are three main ways to integrate with the
+This guide explains how to create plugins that can work as a standalone app on top of FRIEND infrastructure.
+There are three main ways to integrate with the app:
-app:

-1. Webhooks (for approved developers only)
-2. On Memory Created plugins
+1. On Memory Created plugins
-3. On Transcript Received plugins
+2. On Transcript Received plugins

 ## Table of Contents